 After your goods are exported

 The certificate of origin is a signed declaration from the manufacturer of the goods that the goods are of Canadian origin and meet the requirements of a free trade agreement.
-The exporter forwards a copy of the certificate of origin to the importer and retains a copy for his records.
+You, as the exporter, must forward a copy of the certificate of origin to the importer and retain a copy for your records.

 For more information on certificates of origin, refer to Memorandum D11-4-14, Certificate of Origin.